containers/podman/docs/source/markdown/podman-build.1.md

 By default, Podman will manage _/etc/hosts_, adding the container's own IP address and any hosts from **--add-host**.
 **--no-hosts** disables this, and the image's _/etc/hosts_ will be preserved unmodified.
 This option conflicts with **--add-host**.

+#### **--omit-history**

+Omit build history information in the built image. (default false).

+This option is useful for the cases where end users explicitly want to set `--omit-history` to omit the optional `History` from built images or when working with images built using build tools that do not include `History` information in their images.

 #### **--os**=*string*